 The Marriage of Tantra, Ayurveda, and the Yoga Sutras

-In order to cognitively grasp the journey into the chakras, it’s important to understand a little about the story behind them.
+In order to cognitively grasp the chakra meaning and the journey into the chakras, it’s important to understand a little about the story behind them.
 According to the Upanishads, a collection of ancient Hindu texts, purusha (spirit) is pure universal consciousness.
 Purusha is formless and unchanging.
 Out of purusha, prakruti, or physical matter, is formed.
 Prakruti is subject to change and influenced by cause and effect.
 Everything is a creation of purusha: sun, moon, stars, planets, trees, animals, and humans.

 Therefore, every living thing contains the very essence of the Creator.
 In a sense, this philosophy isn’t much different from the Judeo-Christian view of God expressed in Genesis 2:7: “and breathed into his nostrils the breath of life, and the man became a living being.”